fatihpnrbs/fatihpnrbs/README.md

 - 📫 How to reach me **fthpnrbsinfo@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/fatihpb/](https://www.linkedin.com/in/fatihpb/)
+- 💼 You can learn more about my experiences on [LinkedIn](https://www.linkedin.com/in/fatihpb/).

 - 🌅 When I'm sad, I like to watch the sunset.